FredPont/Data_Lister/README.md

     	New result file path.
 Only new files/dir are added to the old file -o string
     	Old result file path.
   -s	Create a new SQLite database.
-Example : DataLister -s
+Example : ./Linux_DataLister.bin -s

 	Examples :